 If you are ill while you are pregnant, you must follow regular sick leave procedures as outlined in your employment agreement.

-However, an employer cannot reprimand or dismiss you for taking too much sick leave if that illness is related to the pregnancy.
-In turn, a pregnancy-related illness cannot be counted on your sickness record and therefore cannot be taken into account with regards to promotions or other performance assessments.
+However, an employer cannot reprimand or dismiss you for taking too much sick leave if it is related to your pregnancy.
+In turn, a pregnancy-related illness cannot be counted on your sickness record.
+Therefore, it can’t be taken into account with regard to promotions or other performance assessments.

-If the pregnancy-related illness occurs within 4 weeks of the due date, it will automatically trigger the start of your statutory maternity leave.
+If the pregnancy-related illness occurs within 4 weeks of the due date, it will automatically trigger the beginning of your statutory maternity leave.

 With so much on your mind during pregnancy, keeping on top of work-related issues can save you a lot of unnecessary stress.
 Remember to follow these simple steps and be aware of your rights as a pregnant employee.
 In this way, you can relax during your maternity leave and enjoy life with your new baby.

 Check out Refreshing a Career’s dedicated section on Parenthood for more information on areas like Paternity Leave and Adoption Leave.
 Our Support and Resources section is there if you need some extra help or advice.